-- 1. The Appellant shall have the right to choose a representative from among the members of the faculty or staff of the College to serve as his/her advocate, but shall not have legal counsel present at the proceedings. - m.
+The Appellant shall have the right to choose a representative from among the members of the faculty or staff of the College to serve as his/her advocate, but shall not have legal counsel present at the hearing.

+j.
 Parties to the request for appeal and their representatives shall have the right to call and examine witnesses, introduce documents, cross-examine any witness regarding any relevant matter, and make opening statements and summations whether orally or in writing.
-In most circumstances, the hearing will proceed in the following manner: - I. Opening statements The Appellant
+In most circumstances, the hearing will proceed in the following manner:

-Other parties, such as the Department Chair, the Chair of the FEC, the President
+I. Opening statements The Appellant Other parties who wish to make an opening statement, such as the Department Chair, the Chair of the FEC, and the President

 II.
-Appellant's witnesses questioned by the Appellant Cross-examined by Other parties The Appeals Committee
+Appellant's witnesses questioned by the Appellant Cross-examined by Other parties who wish to cross-examine The Appeals Committee